-A model by Wu et al. evaluated the cost-effectiveness of GnRH therapies (three and six months) and oral contraceptive therapy relative to no medical therapy for preventing endometriosis recurrence in women who underwent conservative surgery for endometriosis, in China.72 Like the ICER model, Wu et al.'s model had a time-horizon of approximately 18 years, beginning at age 32 years and ending at menopause, at age 50 years approximately.
-Total QALYs accrued for interventions differed between both models, with elagolix in the ICER model accruing 11.98 and 11.73 QALYs when treating dysmenorrhea and nonmenstrual pelvic pain respectively, and the active interventions in the Wu et al. model accruing between 7.09 and 7.69 QALYs across the different types of endometriosis.
+A model by Wu et al. evaluated the cost-effectiveness of GnRH therapies (three and six months) and oral contraceptive therapy relative to no medical therapy for preventing endometriosis recurrence in women who underwent conservative surgery for endometriosis in China.
+74 Like the ICER model, Wu et al.'s model had a time-horizon of approximately 18 years, beginning at age 32 years and ending at menopause (approximately 50 years).
+Total QALYs accrued for interventions differed between both models, with elagolix in the ICER model accruing 11.77 QALYs, and the active interventions in the Wu et al. model accruing between 7.09 and 7.69 QALYs across the different types of endometriosis.
 Key differences between Wu et al.'s model and the ICER model include: i) Inclusion of an ovarian cancer state in Wu et al.'s model due to evidence on the increased risk of ovarian cancer in women with endometriosis.
 The ICER model did not include ovarian cancer as a downstream complication in the disease pathway primarily because it didn't fit the decision problem, and secondarily, we found no evidence on a differential risk of this complication in women with endometriosis using elagolix compared to those who did not. ii) Wu et al. used health state utilities reported in Sanghera et al.'s model, which were elicited from clinical expert opinions and not the published evidence used in the ICER model. iii) Wu et al. assumed six months of GnRH agonists post repeat-surgery to prevent further recurrence based on clinical expert opinion, while the ICER model did not make this assumption due to lack of robust data on the use of GnRH agonists post elagolix or repeat surgery.